Learn More About Live Oak Unitarian Universalist Congregation

 September 2013 - October 2015: Tracey Goforth directed the RE program.

-August 2014: Live Oak called the Rev. Tamara Casanova Suzuki to serve as our settled minister.
+August 2014-August 2022: Live Oak called the Rev. Tamara Casanova Suzuki to serve as our settled minister.
+Reverend Tamara served as our minister from August 2014 to August 2022.

 December 2014: John Douglas started as Music Director, following John Sonquist who served as our pianist for several years.